 HIPAA requirements do not restrict software developers from using particular cloud services for storing ePHI.
 However, HIPAA Journal explains in what way covered entities and developers can rely on beneficial cloud services.
 And, whether all of the cloud providers are HIPAA compliant.

 Microsoft cloud services are used widely, so the arising question is whether Azure is HIPAA compliant.
 Would not there be any violations on the side of covered entities using Azure for PHI?
 The truth is, HIPAA software requirements compliance is achieved under 2 conditions:

 - It is the responsibility of covered entities to assure that the server provider meets the necessary safeguards to cover HIPAA Security and Privacy rules.

 - Before any PHI can be stored in the cloud, covered entities have to sign a Business Associate agreement with service providers.
 Even if cloud providers do not access directly customer information, a BAA is required.

-Azure supports HIPAA compliance regulations and provides secure hosting for data, necessary encryption, VPN connections, possibilities for great access controls, and setting permissions who can access the data and monitoring accesses and alterations with data.
+Azure supports HIPAA compliance regulations and provides secure hosting for data, necessary encryption, VPN connections, possibilities for great access controls, and setting permissions, who can access the data and monitor accesses and alterations with data.

 In general, Azure does meet HIPAA compliance, however covered entities have to understand and ensure that all safeguards are covered and staff is appropriately trained on the use of the service.
 To note, Microsoft teams will not be charged and do not accept responsibility for violations caused by the inappropriate application of their services.